Solanum lycopersicum ‘San Marzano’

 San Marzano Tomato Care

-Provide at least 6–8 hours of direct sunlight daily for strong growth and fruit development.
+Plant in a location that receives at least 6–8 hours of direct sunlight daily for optimal flowering and fruit development.

 Grow in rich, well-drained soil with consistent moisture.
-Water deeply and regularly, keeping soil evenly moist but not saturated.
+Water deeply and regularly, keeping soil evenly moist but never saturated.

-Apply a balanced slow release fertilizer at planting and again during the growing season to support steady growth and fruit production.
+Incorporate a balanced slow release fertilizer at planting time and again mid-season to support steady growth and fruit production.

 Provide sturdy staking or caging early in the season.
-Supporting the vines improves airflow and keeps fruit off the soil.
+Supporting the vines improves airflow and helps keep fruit clean and off the soil surface.

 Harvest when fruit turns fully red and feels firm with slight give when gently pressed.